terra-money/terra.py/README.md

 A good pull request:
-* is clear.
+* Is clear and concise.
-* works across all supported versions of Python.
+* Works across all supported versions of Python.
 (3.7+)
 * Follows the existing style of the code base (<a href="https://pypi.org/project/flake8/">`Flake8`</a>).
 * Has comments included as needed.
-* A test case that demonstrates the previous flaw that now passes with the included patch, or demonstrates the newly added feature.
+* Includes a test case that demonstrates the previous flaw that now passes with the included patch, or demonstrates the newly added feature.
-* If it adds / changes a public API, it must also include documentation for those changes.
+* Must include documentation for changing or adding any public APIs.
 * Must be appropriately licensed (MIT License).
 </br>

 ## Documentation Contributions
 Documentation improvements are always welcome.
 The documentation files live in the [docs](./docs) directory of the repository and are written in <a href="https://docutils.sourceforge.io/rst.html">reStructuredText</a> and use <a href="https://www.sphinx-doc.org/en/master/">Sphinx</a> to create the full suite of documentation.
 </br>
 When contributing documentation, please do your best to follow the style of the documentation files.
-This means a soft-limit of 88 characters wide in your text files and a semi-formal, yet friendly and approachable, prose style.
-You can propose your imporvements by submiting a pull request as explained above.
+This means a soft limit of 88 characters wide in your text files and a semi-formal, yet friendly and approachable, prose style.
+You can propose your improvements by submitting a pull request as explained above.

 ### Need more information on how to contribute?
 You can give this <a href="https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution">guide</a> read for more insight.